teltek/Galicaster-doc/GalicasterConfiguration.md

 | :------ |
 | According to Opencast documentation, the date-like filters (createdfrom and createdto) must follow the format yyyy-MM-dd'T'HH:mm:ss'Z' |

 In addition to the previous filters, the 'default' keyword accepts a series ID that will appear in the series list, no matter what.
+This series will be selected by default for all recordings.
 The values to the parameters may include placeholders for certain environment variables.
 The only one supported currently is '{user}', that is substituted with the current user name.

 ```ini
 [series]